Wait, there are THREE Wisconsin State Fairs?!

 It makes sense if you think about it, but it was news to me that Wisconsin has three – not one – annual State Fair.
 And just because I hadn't heard of them doesn't mean the Northern Wisconsin State Fair and the Central Wisconsin State Fair are newbies.

-"You can't copyright the name 'state fair'," says Rick Frenette, CEO at Wisconsin State Fair Park.
+"You can't copyright the name 'state fair'," said now-former Rick Frenette, CEO at Wisconsin State Fair Park.
 "The 'state' part of it doesn't have any connotation it's just a name they did years and years ago."

-Frenette says the Northern Wisconsin event is more like a multi-county fair that over the years has operated under a variety of names.
+Frenette said the Northern Wisconsin event is more like a multi-county fair that over the years has operated under a variety of names.

 "It's a county fair but it's more of a tri-county fair so that's why over the years it's been called the Wisconsin District Fair, it's been called the Northern Wisconsin State Fair.
 To get it a name that people are attracted to."

 (Central Wisconsin State Fair Facebook)